Co-founders Emad Al-Turk, Chairman Emeritus & Okolo Rashid, President Emerita.

 Lina Ali

-Director of Research & archives
+Director of Collections & archives

 Dr. Esam Alhadi